GC

 MCP server

 An external tool server launched from a skill under the Model Context Protocol.
-Its tools are exposed alongside native tools for the lifetime of the skill activation.
+Its tools are exposed alongside built-in tools while the skill is active.

 Tool

-A function the agent can call during a tool loop.
-May come from the core runtime, a plugin, or an MCP server.
+A function the bot can call during a tool loop.
+May come from the core bot, a plugin, or an MCP server.

 Tool loop

-The inner cycle inside a turn where the model repeatedly requests tools, the runtime executes them, and the results are fed back until the model stops asking.
+The inner cycle inside a turn where the model repeatedly requests tools, the bot executes them, and the results are fed back until the model stops asking.

 Model routing